Skip to main content

 The geographic scope of the New York metropolitan area presents unique challenges for EUO scheduling.
 What constitutes a “reasonable” location varies significantly between Manhattan-based cases and those involving Long Island residents.
 Courts typically consider travel distance, public transportation access, and the location of legal representation when evaluating reasonableness claims.

-Accordingly, the decision of Justice Friedman and others who believe that a carrier must demonstrate that the deponent willfully failed to appear for two properly scheduled EUOs is probably incorrect.
+Accordingly, the view that the carrier must demonstrate the deponent willfully failed to appear for two properly scheduled EUOs — espoused by Justice Friedman and others — is probably incorrect under controlling Second Department authority.
+See Dave Gottlieb’s post at NFP on this for his insight.

 Strategic Considerations for No-Fault Practitioners